Whose Line Is It Anyway? (American TV series)

-Whose Line Is It Anyway? (sometimes shortened to Whose Line? or WLIIA) is an American improvisational comedy television series, and is an adaptation of the British series of the same name.
-It originally aired on ABC and ABC Family from August 5, 1998 to December 15, 2007, hosted by Drew Carey.
+Whose Line Is It Anyway? (sometimes shortened to Whose Line? or WLIIA) is an American improvisational comedy television series.
+It is an adaptation of the British series of the same name.
+It originally aired on ABC from August 5, 1998 to September 4, 2004 and ABC Family from January 17, 2005 to December 15, 2007, hosted by Drew Carey.
 A revival of the show, hosted by Aisha Tyler, began airing on The CW on July 16, 2013.

-The series features Ryan Stiles, Colin Mochrie, and Wayne Brady as its regular performers with the fourth seat occupied by a guest panelist.
-Performers are sometimes assisted by another guest star.
+Colin Mochrie and Ryan Stiles have been permanent performers on the show since Season 1 (though illness caused Stiles to miss two episodes of Season 10), while Wayne Brady, after appearing in several episodes of Season 1, has been a permanent performer since Season 2 (with the exception of a few episodes in Season 8).
+The remaining of the four seats are occupied by a guest panelist.
+Prior to the American series, Mochrie, Stiles, and Brady had all appeared on the British series, as did Greg Proops, Chip Esten, and Brad Sherwood, who are among the most frequent fourth performers on the American series.

-The nineteenth season premiered in October 2022, with the twentieth season set to premiere in March 2023.
+In May 2024, the show was renewed for a twenty-first season which premiered on September 6, 2024.